 Entry Limit: 275

-Entry Closes on the 15/3/20 or when the entry limit is reached
+Entry will re-open for the rescheduled date in April.
+Entries will close on the 30/8/20 or when the entry limit is reached

 Post event hot drinks & snacks